-Its role includes assisting the Board to:
+Its role includes assisting the Board in:

-- assessing the size and composition of the board, having regard the objective that the board comprise directors with a broad range of skills, expertise and experience from a broad range of backgrounds, including gender; - assisting the board in reviewing the performance of the board, its committees and individual nonexecutive directors; - reviewing and recommending to the board candidates for election and re-election as directors in accordance with the board's criteria; and - annually reviewing and making recommendations to the board about the board diversity policy.
+- assessing the size and composition of the board, having regard to the objective that the Board comprise directors with a broad range of skills, expertise, and experience from a broad range of backgrounds, including gender; - assisting the Board in reviewing the performance of the Board, its committees, and individual non- executive directors; - reviewing and recommending to the Board candidates for election and re-election as directors in accordance with the Board's criteria; and - annually reviewing and making recommendations to the Board about the board diversity policy.

-Details of meetings held by the Committee during the year and member attendances are set out in the 2020 Directors' Report.
+Details of meetings held by the Committee during the year and member attendances are set out in the 2023 Directors' Report.